Hot Cross Buns Recipe from Mrs. Rabbit (Peter’s Mother)

 Ingredients

-- 1 to 2 tsp. mixed spice (depending on your preference) recipe is added below this recipe card if you do not have any on hand
+- 2 tsp. mixed spice (more or less, depending on your preference - recipe for mixed spice is below this recipe card)

 - 1 tsp salt